Our Services

 Helpful Resources

-If you are not improving by day 3 or feel worse at any time, contact your doctor to reassess, which may include switching antibiotics, tests, or imaging, and seek urgent care for breathing trouble, chest pain, high fever, or confusion; detailed guidance, recovery tips, and a pneumonia symptom check are outlined below.
+If you're not improving by day 3—or you feel worse at any point—contact your doctor to reassess.
+Next steps may include switching antibiotics, lab tests, or chest imaging.
+Seek urgent care immediately for difficulty breathing, chest pain, high fever, or confusion.

 If you're still feeling unwell while taking azithromycin, you're not alone.
 Many people expect to feel better within a day or two of starting antibiotics.
 When that doesn't happen, it can be confusing and frustrating.